 Stage 3 · Kickoff (week 1)

 - Palette + typography.
-2-3 main colors, 1-2 fonts, applied to a real home mock.
+2-3 colors, 1-2 fonts, applied to a real home mock.
 Not "typography exploration" — decisions made.

 At the end of week 1, the client signs (literally or via written approval) the moodboard, palette and architecture.
 If they don't sign, I don't move to visual design.
 This avoids the classic "I see it finished and I don't like it" in week 5.